fare/asdf/doc/best_practices.md

 when both the connected systems are loaded.
 While I debugged that mechanism and made sure it works with ASDF 3, I recommend against using it, because it introduces side-effects within the build.
-I recommend explicitly loading the system connections as part of the larger system that will use them.
+Instead I recommend explicitly loading the system connections as part of the larger system that will use them.

 ## More Elaborate Examples